 Before the Kansas City Chiefs’ 26-3 victory over the Chicago Bears, the Arrowhead Pride staff unanimously picked the Chiefs to win.
 Most staffers, however, didn’t see the margin of victory being as great as it was; they simply thought the Bears would put more points on the board.
 96% of our readers thought the Chiefs would win.
 62% saw a blowout coming.

-So let’s see what the staff — and our readers — think about Sunday’s final regular-season game: the Chiefs against the Los Angeles Chargers at Arrowhead Stadium.
+Let’s see what the staff — and our readers — think about the final game of the regular season, as the Chiefs take on the Los Angeles Chargers at Arrowhead.

 Tom Childs (@tomchilds56)

 The defense is starting to get some national (or in my case, international) attention — and rightly so.
 They’ve been lights out for over a month, and I fully expect it continue this week.
 There’s a chance that this might be Philip Rivers’ last game for the Chargers — so here’s to making it a miserable one.
 This one will be all but over by halftime, meaning we can turn our attention to Fitzmagic & Company.
 Chiefs 31, Chargers 10